ClaireLee22/Teach-a-Quadcopter-How-to-Fly/README.md

 - Achieved at most the height of 5 units

 ### Reflection
-- Crafting reward functions is critical to the agent's performance.
+- Craft reward functions is critical to the agent's performance.
-- Needed more professional parameter estimation techniques and have further knowledge of drone physics to shape better reward functions.
+- Need more professional parameter estimation techniques and have further knowledge of drone physics to shape better reward functions.
-- Balanced reward and penalty.
+- Balance reward and penalty.

 ## Getting Started